-Some visitors choose Costa Rica because of its proximity to where they live (a direct flight from Miami to San Jose takes 3 hours).
+Some visitors choose Costa Rica dental tourism because of its proximity to where they live (a direct flight from Miami to San Jose takes three hours).
 But many come not just for dental treatment but for the chance to have a full-on Costa Rica dental vacation.

-With many companies offering all-inclusive dental vacation packages in Costa Rica you can enjoy an extended break soaking up the sun while you recover from your dental work – and you don’t have the hassle of organizing everything yourself.
-Of course the main draw is that you can enjoy all of this and still save on the cost of your dental treatment alone in the US.
+With many companies offering all-inclusive dental vacation packages in Costa Rica you can enjoy an extended break soaking up the sun while you recover from your dental work – and you don't have the hassle of organizing everything yourself.
+Of course, the main draw is that you can enjoy all of this and still save on the cost of your dental treatment.

 This is a sensible question to ask before traveling anywhere for dental work.
 There are two aspects to consider: the safety of the dental work itself and your personal safety during your stay for dental tourism in Costa Rica.

 First, remember that no experienced dentist anywhere in the world has a 100% success rate.
 Complications do happen from time to time but the best dentists are the ones that know how to (and are willing to) fix the problem.

 In terms of safety while traveling, Costa Rica has the lowest crime rate of all Central American countries.
-However, the capital San Jose (which has the largest concentration of dental tourism clinics) still has a problem with non-violent crime.
+However, the capital San Jose (which has the largest concentration of Costa Rica dental clinics for tourism) still has a problem with non-violent crime.
 To avoid becoming a victim of petty theft, take some common-sense precautions such as keeping valuables out of sight.
 This blog post has some useful information about ways to keep yourself and your belongings safe if traveling there.

 Costa Rica dental training

 There is no continuing education requirement, but the best dentists in Costa Rica will take the initiative to stay up-to-date with the latest industry standards anyway.
-Ask your dentist for evidence of regular training so you know they haven’t fallen behind.
+Ask your dentist in Costa Rica for evidence of regular training so you know they haven't fallen behind.

 All qualified dentists in Costa Rica must register with the Colegio de Cirujanos Dentistas de Costa Rica (College of Dental Surgeons of Costa Rica).
-On their website you can view a full list of the general dentists and specialists authorized to provide dental care in Costa Rica, as well as those who have been suspended.
+On their website, you can view a full list of the general dentists and specialists authorized to provide dental care in Costa Rica, as well as those who have been suspended.
 The website is all in Spanish but you can translate it within your web browser.

-You’ll find that some clinics hold accreditations with international health organizations like JCI (Joint Commission International).
+You'll find that some Costa Rica dental clinics hold accreditations with international health organizations like JCI (Joint Commission International).
 This shows the facility meets certain standards for training and equipment, but it is no guarantee of patient satisfaction.

 What treatments do people get on a Costa Rica dental vacation?

 Simply put, the most common treatments are the ones where people can save the most money.
-Patients typically travel to Costa Rica for implants, veneers, crowns, and some other cosmetic dentistry and restorative work.
+These include dental implants in Costa Rica, veneers, crowns, and some other cosmetic dentistry and restorative work.

-A filling might be $100 cheaper in Costa Rica but that saving alone won’t cover the cost of your flights and travel expenses.
+A filling might be $100 cheaper in Costa Rica but those savings alone won't cover the cost of your flights and travel expenses.
 That said, you can still bundle smaller treatments like fillings, cleanings, and extractions to make the trip financially worthwhile.

 Implants are easily the most expensive way to get replacement teeth, but they are also the longest-lasting.
-Even if you just need one implant you could save money by traveling to Costa Rica, but if you need several or even a full mouth restoration, the low Costa Rica dental costs will make the savings even greater.
+Even if you just need one implant, you could save money by traveling to Costa Rica, but if you need several or even a full-mouth restoration, the low Costa Rica dental costs will make the savings even greater.

 The following news report follows one lady who was quoted $55,000 to fix her teeth in Florida.
 In the end, Costa Rica teeth implants cost just $22,000.